arianafernandes/triplea/ESOF-docs/Assignment 1 - Software Processes.md

 ![TripleAICon](resources/icon_menu.png)

 ## Project Description
-TripleA is a turn-based strategy game and board game engine.
-Though TripleA comes with many games inside, it is just an engine for playing games, and is not a game itself.
+<p align="justify">TripleA is a turn-based strategy game and board game engine.
+Though TripleA comes with many games inside, it
+is just an engine for playing games, and is not a game itself.
 TripleA started out as a World War II simulation, but has since expanded to include different conflicts, as well as variations and mods of popular games and maps (a ‘map’ is like a board, while a ‘game’ is a specific setup on a map/board).
-It allows for customized user editable maps and rules, which typically are based upon Axis and Allies rules.
+It allows for customized user editable maps and rules, which typically are based upon Axis and Allies rules.</p>

 ![Map1](resources/map1.png)